-West Lothian Council through its Chief Executive, Depute Chief Executives, Heads of Service and Elected Members attaches great importance to safeguarding the health, safety and welfare of its employees.
-As members of the public can be affected by our work activities, it is vitally important that a safe environment is also created for them.
-Health, safety and welfare are integral parts of West Lothian Council's ethos but can only be implemented effectively if line managers are aware of the duties and responsibilities placed upon them and carry them out diligently.
+West Lothian Council through its Chief Executive, Depute Chief Executives, Heads of Service and Elected Members attaches great importance to safeguarding the health, safety, welfare and wellbeing of its employees.
+As members of the public can be affected by our work activities it is vitally important that a safe environment is also created for them.
+Health, safety, welfare and wellbeing are integral parts of West Lothian Council's ethos but can only be implemented effectively if managers are aware of the duties and responsibilities placed upon them and carry them out diligently.